Natural Health Products

 What is this product used for?

-MSM has anti-inflammatory actions.
+MSM may have anti-inflammatory actions.
 It is used to relieve joint pain in a type of arthritis known as osteoarthritis, including osteoarthritis of the knee.
-Several studies have shown that when used alone or with glucosamine, MSM reduces symptoms of pain and swelling in people with osteoarthritis.
+Several studies have shown that when used alone or with glucosamine, MSM reduces symptoms of pain and joint movement in people with osteoarthritis.
 It does not appear to help with joint stiffness.

-The dose ranges from 1,500 mg to 6,000 mg each day.
+The dose ranges from 1,500 mg to 6,000 mg each day, but not to exceed 2000 mg in a single dose.
 MSM should be taken with food, and preferably not at bedtime.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.